gavinr/query-all-features/README.md

 *Query all features of an ArcGIS Feature Service*

-This package calls [queryFeatures](https://developers.arcgis.com/arcgis-rest-js/api-reference/arcgis-rest-feature-service/queryFeatures) multiple times until it gets all the features.
+This package calls [queryFeatures from ArcGIS REST JS](https://developers.arcgis.com/arcgis-rest-js/api-reference/arcgis-rest-feature-service/queryFeatures) multiple times until it gets all the features.

 - [Quick Start](#quick-start)
 - [API Reference](#api-reference)